Fatehpur Sikri: History

 The place was much loved by Babur, who called it Shukri (Thanks), after its large lake that was used by Mughal armies.
 Annette Beveridge in her translation of Baburnama noted that Babur points "Sikri" to read "Shukri".
 Per his memoirs, Babur constructed a garden here called the "Garden of Victory" after defeating Rana Sangha at its outskirts.
 Gulbadan Begum's Humayun-Nama describes that in the garden he built an octagonal pavilion which he used for relaxation and writing.
 In the center of the nearby lake, he built a large platform.
-A baoli exists at the base of a rock scarp about a kilometer from the Hiran Minar.
+A baoli exists at the base of a rock scarp about a kilometre from the Hiran Minar.
 This was probably the original site of a well-known epigraph commemorating his victory.

-Abul Fazl records Akbar's reasons for the foundation of the city in Akbarnama: "Inasmuch as his exalted sons (Salim and Murad) had been born at Sikri, and the God-knowing spirit of Shaikh Salim had taken possession thereof, his holy heart desired to give outward splendour to this spot which possessed spiritual grandeur.
+Abul Fazl records Akbar's reasons for the foundation of the city in Akbarnama: "In as much as his exalted sons (Salim and Murad) had been born at Sikri, and the God-knowing spirit of Shaikh Salim had taken possession thereof, his holy heart desired to give outward splendour to this spot which possessed spiritual grandeur.
 Now that his standards had arrived at this place, his former design was pressed forward, and an order was issued that the superintendents of affairs should erect lofty buildings for the special use of the Shahinshah."

 Akbar remained heirless until 1569 when his son, who became known as Jahangir, was born in the village of Sikri in 1569.
 Akbar began the construction of a religious compound in honour of the Chisti saint Sheikh Salim, who had predicted the birth of Jahangir.
 After Jahangir's second birthday, he began the construction of a walled city and imperial palace probably to test his son's stamina.
 By constructing his capital at the khanqah of Sheikh Salim, Akbar associated himself with this popular Sufi order and brought legitimacy to his reign through this affiliation.